Troubleshooting Erhu – Scratchy Open StringsMarch 1, 2015

 After taking a look, I concluded the problem was with the quality of the erhu itself.
 Changing the accessories might help to a certain extent but the issue is severely limited by the erhu.

 Sometimes from pictures itself, you might be able to find out if the second hand erhu on eBay is worth buying or not.

 Below are some pictures my customers had sent me which I commented on:

-This is the whole shot of the erhu.
+1.This is a complete shot of the erhu.
 The yellow coloured pegs are a dead giveaway that this is a low end erhu.
 Usually the pegs are the same material as the rest of the erhu.
-But for low end erhus, they like to use 黄杨木 (Boxwood).
+However, for low end erhus, they like to use boxwood (黄杨木).

-(P.s.
+(P.S.
 Special thanks to Heloise George for the pictures)